dgmouris/zero_to_api/README.md

 - Create your environment, and init initial (look above)
 - Install all the packages required.
     - `python3 -m pip install -r requirements.txt`
+- You'll need to do this in a completely separate folder/environment, if this is your first time through just ignore this note and come back later if you're stuck.

 ## Installing the packages.
 - Django installation: